Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation

-In intra-group comparison learning, when the objective function disrupts the token-level update commutativity in the gradient domain, the inherent compensatory structure within the group fails, leading to accumulated learning taxes and probability drift/entropy collapse.
-Specifically, we propose the following verifiable premise: there exists a class of token types weakly related to the reward (e.g., generic template tokens), and the learning objective follows the intra-group comparison paradigm.
-If the effective weights of these weakly related tokens lack commutativity within the group, continuous non-zero drift arises, ultimately resulting in systematic learning taxes and entropy collapse.
+In groupwise comparison learning, when the objective function breaks the exchangeability of token-level updates in the gradient domain, the intrinsic compensation structure within the group fails, leading to accumulated learning tax and probability drift or entropy collapse.
+Concretely, we propose the following testable premise: there exists a class of token types that are weakly correlated with the reward, such as generic template tokens, and the learning objective follows a within-group comparison paradigm.
+If these weakly correlated tokens cannot realize shared-token gradient cancellation within the group, they continually induce nonzero drift, eventually causing a systematic learning tax and entropy collapse.